Cape Verde Holidays – Holiday Travel Guide and Travel Information

 Getting to the Cape Verde

-Considering your arrival, make sure you book your tickets in advance.
+Considering your arrival, make sure you book your flights to Cape Verde in advance.
 If you bring your kids, chances are you need to wait until the high season.
 The Cape Verde holidays can be cheaper if you book your flight in advance.
 Don’t purchase the last minute tickets.
 These will come more expensive.

 Here are the airports of Cape Verde for arrivals and departures: